mmamaev/timeboard/doc/source/data_model.rst

 In many cases, workshift coincides with a base unit.
 The only reason to be otherwise is when you need workshifts of varying duration.
 Let's illustrate this point with examples.

 When reasoning about business days, the time of day when working hours start or end is not relevant.
-For the purpose of the calendar, it suffices to label a whole weekday as "on duty" in spite of the fact that only 8 hours of 24 are actually taken by business activity.
+For the purpose of the calendar, it suffices to label a whole weekday on-duty in spite of the fact that only 8 hours of 24 are actually taken by business activity.

 Moreover, if the number of working hours do vary from day to day (i.e. Friday's hours are shorter) and you need to track that, the task can be solved just with workshift labeling.
-A workshift still takes a whole day, and within week workshifts are labeled as ``[8, 8, 8, 8, 7, 0, 0]`` reflecting the number of working hours.
+A workshift still takes a whole day, and within week workshifts are labeled ``[8, 8, 8, 8, 7, 0, 0]`` reflecting the number of working hours.
 The default ``selector=bool(label)`` works fine with that.
 Therefore, while actual workshifts do have varying duration, you do not *need* to model this in the timeline.
 You can use a simpler timeboard where each workshift correspond to a base unit of one calendar day.

 Now consider the case of a 24x7 call center operating in 8-hour shifts.
 Clearly, a workshift is to be represented by an 8-hour period but this does not necessarily call for workshifts consisting of 8 base units, each base unit one hour long.
 When building the frame, you are not limited to use of base units equal to a single calendar period, i.e. one hour, one day, and so on.
 You can take a base unit which spans multiple consecutive calendar periods, for example, 8 hours.
 Therefore, in this case, there is still no need to create workshifts consisting of several base units, as 8-hour base units can be directly mapped to 8-hour workshifts.